When the Need for Certainty / Comfort is Important to You

 Certainty / Comfort Health

-• You like to take care of yourself, but your need for Comfort may lead you to over-eating or drinking.
+- You like to take care of yourself, but your need for Comfort may lead you to comfort or drink.

 Certainty / Comfort Avoidance